-There is a saying that a dog is man’s best friend.
+There is a saying that a dog is a man’s best friend.
 Well, whoever has coined this adage has never been bitten by dogs.
 Even though the dog owners know that a dog can live their entire life without biting anyone even once, however, the chances are always there.
 No matter how much-domesticated dogs are, wild nature always lurks somewhere in their mind.

 That’s why under the right circumstances, they can attack.
-In Canada, if your dog bites a pet, livestock or a person, you will be legally liable for the damages.
+In Canada, if your dog bites a pet, livestock, or a person, you will be legally liable for the damages.

 Dog attacks are a severe problem in Canada.
 According to statistics, each year about 500,000 dog bites are reported in Canada.
 That’s a lot of potential liability.
-The owners should know about those laws of the states and take necessary precautions.
+The owners should know about the laws of the states and take necessary precautions.

 Saying that the general people should be aware of the steps they should take after getting bitten by a dog.
 The steps below will help you to protect your rights to fair medical and financial after an act of negligence.

 Read Also – Can You Sue Your Employer?

 Dog bites hold a serious threat to infection and scarring for the rest of your life if you don’t take immediate medical treatment.
 Even if the wound is small and harmless to your eye, it can lead to severe problems later.

 According to the practitioners of Pace Law, if you are to file a lawsuit against the dog owner, you should maintain all the medical records of your treatment.
 You should take a photograph of the bite wound to make sure your lawyer and the judges understand the gravity of the bite.

 Once you have got the required medical attention, you should report the dog bite to the proper authorities.
 You can make a phone call to the local police who can guide you to the proper channels.
 For example, if you were attacked in the Toronto area, you can get in touch with the Toronto Animal Services.